ericom-gideon/docs/docs/servers/how_to_connect_to_your_server_using_ssh_rdp.md

 page_description: Knowledge base article to connect your server via SSH/RDP
 page_keywords:    server volume VPS RDP SSH key windows linux liveview

-## How To Connect To Your Server Using SSH / RDP
+## How to connect to your server using SSH / RDP

 ### Live View